We welcome complaints and will support you.

 If you are unhappy about the service we have provided, please ask to speak to the Practice Manager.
 Alternatively you can complete our Complaints Form.

-Further information about complaints (including access to our information leaflet and forms) can be found on our Policies & Service Information page.
+Further information see complaints (including access to our information leaflet and forms).

-Crown Surgery is one of several practices that make up Stafford and Surrounds Clinical Commissioning Group.
+Crown Surgery is one of several practices that make up Stafford and Surrounds Clinical Commissioning Group (CCG).
 The CCG is responsible for ensuring you get all the services you need.

 Together with Mansion House Surgery and Cumberland House Surgery we make up the Stone and Eccleshall Primary Care Network.
 Our aims are to allow the member practices the opportunity to develop new services, improve efficiencies and ultimately, improve the care provided to our patients.
 We will develop new ways of working that will look to use innovative approaches to health care delivery and work with local community, mental health, social care and voluntary services to create a culture of wellbeing for all our patients.